Oleksandr-Zhabenko/aftovolio/README.md

 For the "music" mode the number of syllables printed for the line does include the inserts.

 - -cm     — If present, the program works in a special comparative mode reading information from the several files line-by-line and prompting to choose the resulting option from the files given.
 If some files do not have such lines, then the resulting option for the file is empty.
 You choose the resulting option by typing its number on the terminal.
 The total number of sources is limited to no more than 14.
-For more information, please refer to [the link](https://oleksandr-zhabenko.github.io/uk/rhythmicity/PhLADiPreLiO.Eng.21.html#comparative-mode-of-operation-c)